tpf/tprf-hugo-site/content/our-donors.md

 ---
-title: "Our Donors - The Perl and Raku Foundation"
+title: "Our Donors"
 url:   "/our-donors.html"
 ---
-Our donorsThe Perl Foundation extends our sincere thanks to all our sponsors, large and small.
+The Perl Foundation extends our sincere thanks to all our sponsors, large and small.
 If you would like to make a donation, [visit our donation page](donate.html).